cast-org/figuration/docs/components/breadcrumb.md

 ### Variables

-The available [Customization options]({{ site.baseurl }}/get-started/options/), or Sass variables, that can be customized for breadcrumbs.
+The available [Customization options]({{ site.baseurl }}/get-started/options/), or Sass variables, that can be customized for the breadcrumb component.

 <div class="table-scroll">
     <table class="table table-bordered table-striped">